rdimaio/eliza-py/README.md

 # eliza.py

 The `doctor` script has been filled according to the appendix in the original paper (p.
-9)
+9), including ranks.

 # FAQ